TrystanLea/blog/pages/en/transport_notes.md

 In addition to the summaries of the current state of transport in the UK, the sections below explore the potential impact of electrification and load factor on each mode.
 Examples are also given of conventional and electrified vehicles.
 These separate analyses are then combined at the end into an overall transport model that enables the exploration of changes in total distance travelled and modal shifts in addition to electrification and vehicle efficiency improvements.

+A basic drag and rolling resistance physics approach to vehicle energy consumption is also explored.

 ## Cars, Vans and Taxis

 666.5 bn passenger km [1] and 404.8 bn vehicle km [2] were travelled by cars, vans and taxis in 2016 consuming 301.16 TWh of energy [3].
 A per person economy of 0.452 kWh/p.km and per vehicle economy of 0.744 kWh/v.km.
 The average occupancy of cars in the UK is 1.65 based on passenger km divided by vehicle km.
 At 50/50 petrol/diesel the per vehicle economy works out to 39 MPG, CO2 emissions: 182 gCO2/v.km, 110 gCO2/p.km, 292 gCO2/v.mile, 177 gCO2/p.mile.